apollographql/apollo/docs/source/platform/integrations.md

 <h3 id="slack-notifications">Notifications</h3>

-In the Engine UI you can configure notifications that are triggered on the performance data of your service, like error percentages and request latencies.
+In Engine you can configure notifications that are triggered on the performance data of your graph, like error percentages and request latencies.
 This is particularly useful for detecting anomalies, especially around releases.
 Notifications can be configured to monitor the following metrics for either your entire GraphQL service or individual operations:

 - **Request rate:**  requests per minute
 - **Request duration:** p50/p95/p99 service time